Carole Mowlam

-Carole Mowlam (1936–2012) was a British stage and film actress.
+Carole Mowlam (20 December 1936 – 14 April 2012) was a British stage and film actress.

 She appeared in a recurring role in the early British soap opera The Grove Family.
 In 1961 she starred in the BBC's The House Under the Water, based on the novel by Francis Brett Young.

-She appeared alongside Ian Hendry in the 1977 television play The Goldfinch as part of The Sunday Drama series.
+Mowlam became a regular character as Clare Miller in later seasons of the BBC drama series The Brothers (1975-6) and appeared alongside Ian Hendry in the 1977 television play The Goldfinch as part of The Sunday Drama series.